 A family-owned village pub on the Isle of Whithorn – just on the coast – you can enjoy traditional pub fare while looking out over the harbour.
 Quality seafood is prominent on the menu thanks to the inn’s enviable location and its selection of meat and dairy products are all sourced from within a twenty-mile radius of the inn.

 Overlook the Irish Sea as you indulge in a seafront meal.
 Serving everything from breakfast to dinner, the Harbour House in Portpatrick serves traditional British and Scottish food made with fresh, local ingredients.
 They also have dedicated menus for vegetarians and gluten-free visitors.

-A 2021 TripAdvisor Traveller’s Choice spot, Fig & Olive in Stranraer has a menu of fusion-inspired dishes, exploring flavours and dishes from Australia to North America.
+Fig & Olive in Stranraer has a menu of fusion-inspired dishes, exploring flavours and dishes from Australia to North America.
 A local community favourite, it’s also a great spot for individuals on special diets, including Coeliac and dairy-free.

 Retaining their traditional roots as an Inn, The Globe offers contemporary gastropub menus from chefs with experience in three Michelin starred restaurants between them.
 Found on the Dumfries High Street, the inn is packed with history – famously, a popular spot for poet Robert Burns to relax, eat and ponder the world.

 It’s not unusual to see a queue forming outside this bakery – and once you taste the bread, you’ll realise why!
 An artisanal bakery in Kirkcudbright, the made-to-order sandwiches are probably the reason you’ll come back for more – made fresh every day, however you like it.
 Don’t forget a sweet treat to go with it.